ZhouMeng1998/Heroku_PPMTool/README.md

 ### Technologies:

-- Created an application with the architecture of **front-end and back-end separation**.

 - Developed extensive REST API using **JAVA Spring** and **Hibernate ORM**.

 - Created a Single Page Application frontend using **React**, **Redux** and **Thunk**.